Prescriptions

 In accordance to recommendation from Cambridgeshire and Peterborough Integrated Care Board the standard treatment length for 'repeat' prescriptions is 28 days.

-Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
+Patients on repeat medication will be contacted by a clinician at least once a year to review regular medications.

 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.